pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     size = signal.size())
 ```

-which is convoluted, error-prone, and does not lead to solitary data
+which is convoluted, error-prone, and does not result in a single data
 structure as is `intracellular_concentration_of_potassium` above.

 ## Review of sparse array software

-As a rule, software that implement sparse matrix support, do not
+As a rule, software that implements sparse matrix support does not
 implement support for nonzero fill value.
 The reason for this is
 twofold: either the application of the software do not require this
-feature (such as applications from Linear Algebra and Graph domains),
+feature (such as applications from Linear Algebra and Graph theory),
-or the feature declared not implemented yet.
-However, there exists
+or the feature is declared 'not implemented yet'.
+However, software
-also software that implement the nonzero fill value support for
+also exists that implements the nonzero fill value support for
 sparse matrices.
 In the following, we will review a selection of
-sparse array software to learn the different approaches how the
+sparse array software to learn the different approaches to handling
-fill value feature (or the lack of it) is handled.
+the fill value feature (or the lack of it).

 ### Wolfram Language